Before We Opened the Door

 Some places don’t die.
+They wait.

 A house, land, and a family orbit — told without names.
 One Mother.
 One pair of Twins.
 One who lives far away.
 One from outside.
 One younger breeze with children.
 A river that remembers.